DNA Heart Health Test

 What do I have to consider when I take the test?

-The higher the quality of the sample, the faster and easier the laboratory is able to analyse it.
-You can contribute to this by adhering to the following guidelines for saliva sample taking:
+The higher the quality of the sample, the faster and more easily the laboratory is able to analyse it.
+You can contribute to this by adhering to the following guidelines for taking a saliva sample:

-- Do not eat or drink anything for at least half an hour before collect the saliva sample.
+- Do not eat or drink anything for at least half an hour before collecting the saliva sample.

 What will the results report tell me?

-Based on 13 analysed genes, your results report provides you with information about six genetic tendencies of your heart health.
-For each, you will receive a possible interpretation of whether your genetic variants indicate a "normal" or "increased" tendency.
+Based on 13 analysed genes, your results report provides you with information about six genetic tendencies when it comes to your heart health.
+For each, you will receive a possible interpretation of whether your genetic variants indicate a normal or greater tendency to developing cardiovascular health problems.

 The following aspects of heart health are investigated: